joernio/joern/bazel.md

 By default, Bazel caches test results and replays them on subsequent runs without re-executing the tests if the inputs haven't changed.
 Bazel indicates cached results with a small `(cached)` notation in the output.
-While this is useful for performance, it can be problematic during development when you want to re-run tests even though nothing has changed.
+While this is useful for performance, it can be problematic during development when you want to re-run tests even though nothing has changed from the view point of Bazel.
+This can happen for non hermetic tests which depend on inputs not properly declared in Bazel.

-To disable test result caching, add the following to your `~/.bazelrc`:
+To disable test result caching, add the following to your `~/.bazelrc` (per user) or `user.bazelrc` (per project):
 ```
 test --cache_test_results=no
 ```

-This setting affects both the CLI (`bazel test` commands) and IntelliJ, ensuring tests are always re-executed regardless of whether the inputs have changed.
-This is particularly useful during interactive development and debugging when you need to run tests frequently.
+This setting affects both the CLI (`bazel test` commands) and IntelliJ (run test interaction), ensuring tests are always re-executed regardless of whether the inputs have changed.

 ## Bazel build development notes